-Colorful sumac roasted carrots are served over a bed of cool and creamy herbed yogurt sauce in this simple side.
+Serve colorful roasted carrots over a bed of cool and creamy herbed yogurt for a simple side that’s perfect for any occasion!

 If there’s one vegetable you’re always sure to find in my fridge, its carrots.
 Carrots are a favorite at our house so we always have a bunch on hand for salads, sautés, soups and dips.
 Carrots are abundant around this time of year, and while we enjoy them year-round, come spring carrots become a real mealtime staple.